jameslovallo/ardi/README.md

 ### Styles

 Ardi components use the [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) by default.
-Elements in the Shadow DOM can be styled by an external stylesheet using [part attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/part).
-Elements in the Shadow DOM can also inherit styling from [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties).
+Elements in the Shadow DOM can access [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) declared on the page.
+Elements can also be styled using [part attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/part).

 #### Inline CSS